 The Say Something presentation can be completed in 30 to 40 minutes.
 If you are conducting this presentation for the first time, we encourage you to watch the Train-the-Trainer and digital student training videos first.
 We also encourage you to reference the Say Something Student Training Companion Guide for Educators for discussion questions and student surveys.

 Prior to conducting the DIY presentation, review the supplemental resources below:

-Say Something Promotional Video - This short two-minute video is designed to help promote Say Something and educate others about Say Something.
+Say Something Promotional Video – This short two-minute video is designed to help promote Say Something and educate others about the three steps.
 It can be shared with school staff, parents, students and community members.

 Say Something Quick Student Training Companion Guide for Educators – This guide contains suggestions for how to best deliver the Sandy Hook Promise Say Something student training video or do-it-yourself (DIY) PowerPoint presentation.
 Specifically, in this guide you will find: quick discussion guides, recommended pausing points in the training with interactive discussion questions, and student surveys.

 Say Something Educator Guide – This easy-to-use guide is designed to assist adult educators in delivering and sustaining the Say Something program.
 The guide includes tips for getting started; key messages and action steps to emphasize; and ideas, activities and resources for supporting young people in carrying out Say Something throughout the year.